 The tour guides there speak Japanese and the exhibition placards are in Japanese, so it might be difficult for English speakers to go on this tour.
 However, I hope this entry has given you an idea of what the tour was like.

-Next I’m going to write about what it was like inside the museum.(Detailed information about Fukui Prefectural Dinosaur Museum)
+Next I’m going to write about what it was like inside the museum.(Fukui Prefectural Dinosaur Museum: one of the world’s top three dinosaur museums.)

 「楽しい日本の恐竜案内」（監修：石垣忍、林 昭次）（執筆：土屋 健）（平凡社）